astariul/dofas/README.md

 A scraper for Dofus Auction house
 </p>

+> [!WARNING]
+> Because this project is not following the CGU of the game, I stopped the development.
+The project is basically empty at the moment.

 <p align="center">
     <a href="https://github.com/astariul/dofas/releases"><img src="https://img.shields.io/github/release/astariul/dofas.svg" alt="GitHub release" /></a>
     <a href="https://github.com/astariul/dofas/actions/workflows/pytest.yaml"><img src="https://github.com/astariul/dofas/actions/workflows/pytest.yaml/badge.svg" alt="Test status" /></a>